mishasculpt/Files/README.md

 Download the zip file, unzip and load into Blender

-To recapture the motion capture in the file you need to install BlendArMocap
+To recapture the motion capture in the file you need to install BlendArMocap...https://cgtinker.gumroad.com/l/rotom